 OK, is this enough temptation for you to run out there and start building yet?

 Kiko and the event organizers graciously allowed me to share my experience of this awesome class with you.
-So here are some step by step details of how to build a cob oven!
-Continue to next page –
+So here are some step by step details on how to build a cob / earth oven!

 Step 1: Create sand-clay mix

 How fun it is that our work is to dance in the mud?